 Monitoring of weed infestations will occur as part of the routine environmental inspections throughout construction to determine effectiveness of management controls.
-The presence of any Priority Weeds, WONS, and HTW species and the necessary management actions will be noted on a weed inspection checklist.
+The presence of any Priority Weeds, WONS, and HTW species and the necessary management actions will be noted as part of the routine Environmental Inspection Checklist as applicable and removed as soon as practically possible.